hayeah/sike-react-course/flexbox/index.md

-Like `align-items` and `justify-content`, their behaviour depends on the flex direction:
+Their behaviour also depends on the flex direction:

 ![](flex-and-stretch.jpg)

 Why is `flex-grow` a number?
 If `flex-grow` is 0, that element doesn't grow.
 Otherwise, the number is the proportion an element should stretch to fill the available space.

 ![](flex-grow-factor.jpg)